Conceiva/MezzmoKodiPlugin/README.txt

+v2.1.7.4 1/30/2023

+-  Added Mezzmo Movie Collection support which now allows for context menu quick access to movie collections.
+Movie collections can be different versions, releases, formats or any other movie collection grouping you wish to define.

 v2.1.7.3 1/25/2023

--  Fixed longstanding issue where Kodi Native Mode InProgress functionality did not work for TV Shows due to Kodi and Mezzmo treating not watched episodes differently (playcount zero vs. NULl).
+-  Fixed longstanding issue where Kodi Native Mode InProgress functionality did not work for TV Shows due to Kodi and Mezzmo treating not watched episodes differently (playcount zero vs. NULL).
 -  Standardized video library context menus between Native and GUI modes in preparation to add functionality in upcoming releases without exceeding the Kodi context menu limits and improving usability.